 - Be able to implement the development strategy for the commercial activity of a brand or a company: define a suitable positioning, structure and lead a team within an agency, with a service provider or an advertiser, draw up a budget while ensuring its control

-Would you like to know more about the MSc Tourism Marketing and Hospitality Management programme?
+Want to know more about the MSc Tourism Marketing & Hospitality Management program?

 Sign up for an Open House!